-Furniture, fixtures and equipment
+Furniture, fixtures and equipment 3-10 years Building improvements 20-39 years

-5 years

 Deferred Outflows of Resources and Deferred Inflows of Resources

 In some instances, the GASB requires an entity to delay recognition of decreases in net position as expenditures until a future period.
 In other instances, entities are required to delay recognition of increases in net position as revenues until a future period.
 In these circumstances, deferred outflows and deferred inflows of resources result from the delayed recognition of expenditures or revenues, respectively.